awslabs/aws-greengrass-labs-bluetooth-gateway/README.md

 ### Validate the AWS Greengrass Bluetooth Gateway Component

-Assuming the AWS Greengrass Bluetooth Gateway Component has been successfully deployed to a registered AWS Greengrass device it will be listening for commands on the command topics:
+Assuming the AWS Greengrass Bluetooth Gateway Component has been successfully deployed to a registered AWS Greengrass device it will be listening for commands on the respective control topics:
 * aws-greengrass/things/**THING_NAME**/ble/control/connect
 * aws-greengrass/things/**THING_NAME**/ble/control/disconnect
 * aws-greengrass/things/**THING_NAME**/ble/control/list